 So now you have two pant legs cut and ready

-Gusset is a piece of fabric which is attached between the pant legs to give a little room there.
-You can sew this pant without this gusset but it will be slightly difficult for you to move around freely.
+The gusset is a piece of fabric attached between the pant legs to give a little room there.
+You can sew these pants without this gusset, but it will be slightly difficult for you to move around freely.

-Stitch the gusset in between the crotch seam on the front and back, aligning the gusset’s wide edge with the bottom edge of crotch line.
+Stitch the gusset between the crotch seam on the front and back, aligning the gusset’s wide edge with the bottom edge of the crotch line.

 Join the leg inseams together with a 1″ seam allowance till F where you have marked the slit opening.
 Double stitch the seams.
 Finish the fabric edges with an overlock or zig zag stitch.
 Turn right side out.
 You now have the pant almost ready.